gtDMMB/pmfe/MATH-MULBERRY.md

 [--**Now, let us get started with the documentation procedure below.** --]

-## 🙋 Things to ask your Linux sysadmin for before we can dig in and get our terminals in the mix ...
+## 🙋 Things to ask your Linux sysadmin for before we can dig in with our terminal

 I am going to keep a short log of the system software that **IS** (very much) needed to be installed systemwide to get this local install method working.
 Unfotunately, there is an important need to get